jdoleary/Spellmasons/docs/CriticalPath.md

   - Apps that use docker hub instead of digital ocean registry need manual updating
 - Verify that main build isn't running demo version

-## Tomorrow morning

-- Address curator connect emails
-- make social media posts
-- Update fortify copy to say it only lasts one turn
-- Text Stina about when soundtrack will be released

 ## Tonight